Tactics & Weapon Effects for OSR Games

 - Mount: You do half damage but get the opportunity to leap onto a rock or piece of furniture and fight from the high ground.
 Or you leap onto the opponent, if larger than you, where your blocked attacks count as hits for damage.

-- Target: You do half damage but hit a specific body part (such as the hand) that is not typically a target (like the head).
+- Target: You do half damage but hit a specific body part (such as the hand) that's not typically a target (head, throat, heart).

 - Spoil: You do half damage but spoil an opponent’s next attack or attempt to chase you by throwing sand or dirt, knocking over barrels, toppling a brazier, etc.